 For a deep cloud integration, you modify your application during the migration process to take advantage of key cloud capabilities.
 This might be nothing more advanced than using auto-scaling and dynamic load balancing, or it might be as sophisticated as utilizing serverless computing capabilities such as AWS Lambda for portions of the application.
 It might also involve using a cloud-specific data store such as Amazon S3 or DynamoDB.

 At New Relic, we've found that many cloud projects go beyond a simple lift-and-shift operation (simply porting existing applications to a new cloud environment).
 They also include net new development using cloud-native capabilities.
 In the process of replatforming their applications, many companies choose to make certain cloud optimizations to achieve the tangible benefits that they’re aiming for, without changing the core architecture of the application.

 Step 3: Choose a single cloud or go multi-cloud.

 Before you begin your cloud migration, address this question: Do you want to pick a single cloud provider and migrate your application so it runs optimized for that single environment, or do you want your application to run on multiple cloud providers?

 Optimizing your application to work with a specific cloud provider is relatively simple.
 Your development teams have just one set of cloud APIs to learn, and your application can take advantage of everything your chosen cloud provider offers.

-The downside to this approach is vendor lock in.
+Cons: The downside to this approach is vendor lock in.
 Once you’ve updated your application to work with only that one provider, moving your application to a different provider could require just as much effort as the original cloud migration.
 Additionally, having a single cloud provider might negatively impact your ability to negotiate important terms—such as pricing and SLAs—with the cloud provider.